HugoGaquere/DevTask/README.md

 ## Roadmap
 Here are some future improvements and features we're considering:
-- Support for different comment styles.
+- Support for different comment styles
-- Make the date optional.
+- Make the date optional
+- Add dependency injection
-- Add tests.
+- Add tests
-- User customization options, such as custom task tags and comment styles.
+- User customization options, such as custom task tags and comment styles
-- Generate releases for Windows, and MacOS.
+- Generate releases for Windows, and MacOS

 Please note that this roadmap may change depending on project needs and contributions.